Sample Size Calculator for Lean Six Sigma

 - Suppose you have a lake filled with trout and you want to know the percentage of fish over 12 inches in length.
 How many samples do you need to get an accurate estimate of the proportion (i.e., percentage) within a population.

-The QI Macros for Excel contains a sample size calculator.
-Just select Anova and Analysis Tools then Sample Size.
+QI Macros for Excel contains a sample size calculator.
+Just select the Calculators drop-down menu and then Sample Size Calculator.
 A sample size input window or template will open.

 QI Macros 2006 and earlier versions:

 QI Macros 2016:

 As it turns out, to calculate the sample size for cap diameters, you need to know three things: Confidence level, confidence interval, and standard deviation.